The4star/generator-vchat-chatbot/generators/app/templates/set-up-your-chatbot-step-by-step-guide.md

 ![df client](./set-up-imgs/5.gif "df client")

-* open the JSON file and copy and paste the project id, private key and client email into the appropriate fields in the .env file and the config/dev.js file.
+* open the JSON file and copy and paste the **project id, private key and client email** into the appropriate fields in the **.env** file **AND** the config/dev.js file.
 Also insert your language e.g en-AU or en-US and session ID which you can make up e.g <%= chatbotName %>-session.

 ## Testing